TheOfficialPeter/webscraping.github.io/README.md

 ![image](https://user-images.githubusercontent.com/57006688/206375541-986bbc31-7338-4b6a-8e25-cd391ac35219.png)

 The items circled in `red` are repeating values.
 The items circled in `blue` are important values.
 In this scenario we can use the important values to monitor the results of the books and use the repeating values to store the information about it.
-To be honest this scenario doesn't really have a great "important value", you will be seeing better ones as we progress to different websites to scrape.
+To be honest this scenario doesn't really have a great "important value", but we will use it anyways.
+You will be seeing better ones as we progress to different websites to scrape.

+Now we will scrape the `important value` instead of the `repeating values` only becuase it's a tedious process to do complex scraping with manual string methods as I mentioned previously.